endor/siili/README.md

 ## TODO

-* Part of the validation needs to move to a central place, because it needs to take place when passing and resigning, too.
+* Mark dead stones when counting at the end of the game on the client side.
-* Count who has won at the end.
+* Support different board sizes.
 * Add dev, test and production environments.
 * Filter active, passive, resigned and ended games.
 * Add komi.